KalVista Pharmaceuticals Inc. (KALV)'s Financial Results Comparing With Constellation Pharmaceuticals Inc. (NASDAQ:CNST) | New Business Observer

 |130.67%

-For the past year KalVista Pharmaceuticals Inc. had bearish trend while Constellation Pharmaceuticals Inc. had bullish trend.
+For the past year KalVista Pharmaceuticals Inc. has -16% weaker performance while Constellation Pharmaceuticals Inc. has 130.67% stronger performance.

 Summary

-KalVista Pharmaceuticals Inc. beats on 5 of the 8 factors Constellation Pharmaceuticals Inc.
+On 5 of the 8 factors KalVista Pharmaceuticals Inc. beats Constellation Pharmaceuticals Inc.

 KalVista Pharmaceuticals, Inc., a clinical stage pharmaceutical company, discovers, develops, and commercializes small molecule protease inhibitors.
 The companyÂ’s product portfolio comprises small molecule plasma kallikrein inhibitors targeting hereditary angioedema (HAE) and diabetic macular edema (DME); and oral plasma kallikrein inhibitors.
 Its products under development include KVD818, an orally delivered molecule that is in Phase I clinical trial for the treatment of HAE; KVD001, an intravitreally administered plasma kallikrein inhibitor that has completed a Phase I clinical trials for the treatment of DME; and KVD900, a potent inhibitor of plasma kallikrein that is in preclinical safety studies for use against human proteases related to plasma kallikrein.
 The company is headquartered in Cambridge, Massachusetts.